e-mny/astro_portfolio_2025/src/content/projects/field_booker.md

 ---

-## Chapter 2: The Building – Investing Time to Save Time
+## Chapter 2: Investing Time to Save Time

 I've read about RPA (Robotic Process Automation), and it is used to speed up processes on repetitive tasks.
 Hence, I used Python and Selenium to speed up this repetitive task that occurs every week.